Can You Terminate an Employee for Excessive Absenteeism?

 Tackling Excessive Absenteeism and Boosting Employee Attendance

-Employee termination should always be the last resort for employers dealing with excessive absences.
+Employee termination should always be the last resort for employers dealing with excessive absences, even if they’re plainly violating your sick leave policy.
 Before settling for this solution, managers should work with the human resources department to outline a strategy to help a concerned employee and boost the overall team morale.
 Here are some of the steps you should not fail to take:

 - Create the right workplace culture that makes it easier for concerned, bullied, harassed, or unhappy employees to open up with their employers